In-Demand Most Popular Hardwood Floor Colors and Styles

-On the lighter end, homeowners choose one of three color directions, natural wood, light grey or white-washed, bleached wood.
+On the lighter end, homeowners choose one of three floor color directions, natural wood, light grey or white-washed, bleached wood.

 Natural, Honey or Blonde

 When it comes to natural wood, white oak flooring is an excellent choice.
 Unlike red oak, nut or fruit woods, white oak does not vary in color throughout the board.
-With only a few coats of protection from polyurethane, the light, honey-colored wood brightens any room.
+With only a few coats of protection from polyurethane, the light, honey-colored white oak wood brightens any room.
 The neutral color gives unlimited decorating options, fits any décor, and creates a warm, comfortable home.